Po Toi O

-Po Toi O (布袋澳 (Cloth Pouch Bay)) is a small fishing village at Clear Water Bay Peninsula, Sai Kung, New Territories, Hong Kong.
+Po Toi O (布袋澳 (Cloth Pouch Bay)) is a small fishing village and a bay at Clear Water Bay Peninsula, Sai Kung, New Territories, Hong Kong.

 The village is situated at a bay shaped like a sack, thus earning its name Po Toi (meaning a "sack").

 Administration

 Po Toi O is a recognized village under the New Territories Small House Policy.

 History

 Po Toi O was historically a multi-clan village with surnames Cheung (張), Chan (陳), Chong (莊) and others.

 Features

 This small fishing village has two seafood restaurants and is popular with tourists.

 There is a Hung Shing Temple in Po Toi O. The temple was probably built in 1663.
 A Kung So (公所) building adjacent to the temple was built in 1740 and was used to deal with village affairs and served as a school until the 1930s.
 The temple is a Grade III historic building.